DialloOumar/Restfull_api_Flask/README.md

 -pip install flask-JWT

 Description:
-The project is about creating a Restapi for a store management system, where we can create a store, add items to the store, retrive those items, delete them.
+The project is about creating a Rest api for a store management system, where we can create a store, add items to the store, retrive those items, delete them.

 Implementaton:
-We use JWT for authentication and also SqlAlchamy as the ORM for easy connection and easy operations with an sqlite database
+We use JWT for authentication and also SqlAlchemy as the ORM for easy connection and easy operations with an sqlite database